...

 Tooth extraction is a typical dental operation that many individuals may have to undergo at some time.
 Whether wisdom teeth or a broken or rotting tooth is extracted, post-operative care is critical for a quick and painless recovery.
 “When can I eat after tooth extraction?” is one of the most often asked questions.

-• ❤️Face Oral & Wisdom Teeth Pain Relief – Include 4 gel ice packs.
-NEWGO jaw ice pack are considerately designed with upgraded leak-proof nylon fabric in water drop shape to ensure a perfect contour to the face & oral aera, and delivers the immediate pain relief from wisdom teeth extraction, oral or TMJ pain & aches, cosmetic injections, dental surgery and many more in an economical way.
+- Face Oral and Wisdom Teeth Pain Relief – Updated with 4 large gel ice packs for more larger and effective coverage.
+NEWGO wisdom teeth ice packs for face are considerately designed with upgraded leak-proof nylon fabric in water drop shape to ensure a perfect contour to the face and oral aera, and delivers the immediate pain relief from wisdom teeth extraction, oral or TMJ pain and aches, cosmetic injections, dental surgery and many more in an economical way.

 Your gums and jaw may be sore after tooth removal, and the surgical site may need time to recover.
 Eating soft meals and not straining the healing area unnecessarily is critical during this time.